MeLikeyCode/pomodoro/README.md

 I was not able to find such a timer, so I created my own.

 I also like to listen to music (study music) when I'm working, but having to open up a browser just to play some music opens a whole can of distraction-worms.
 So I added the ability for my app to play study music in the background, without any distracting windows up!
-It ships with some music (generously provided by amazingly creative/artistic people) so you can enjoy study music even when you are disconnected.

 Furthermore, I like to review my habbits and such, so I made the app record the amount of time you work/break, in a *local* file, no one except you will see it.

 # Credits
 - First, thanks a **whole bunch** to all the amazong people who contributed to the open source libraries, tools, IDEs, etc that were used to create this app
-    - namely, python, plyer, pystray, customtkinter, PIL, anaconda, pyinstaller, and NSIS
+    - namely python, plyer, pystray, customtkinter, PIL, pygame, anaconda, pyinstaller, and NSIS
 - images
     - tomato icon created by **Freepik**, [hosted on Flaticom.com](https://www.flaticon.com/free-icons/tomato)
     - play icon created by **Bingge Liu**, [hosted on Flaticon.com](https://www.flaticon.com/free-icons/video)
     - stop icon created by **moogun**, [hosted on Flaticon.com](https://www.flaticon.com/free-icons/stop)
     - hamburger icon created by **Lizel Arina**, [hosted on Flaticon.com](https://www.flaticon.com/free-icons/hamburger) (TODO if hamburger is not used, remove)
-- TODO add music credits